-45-5-503.
-Sexual intercourse without consent
+45-5-508.
+Aggravated sexual intercourse without consent

-(1) A person who knowingly has sexual intercourse without consent with another person commits the offense of sexual intercourse without consent.
+(1) A person who uses force while knowingly having sexual intercourse with another person without consent or with another person who is incapable of consent commits the offense of aggravated sexual intercourse without consent.